sindresorhus/got/readme.md

 ### Electron support is broken

-Please open an [Electron issue](https://github.com/electron/electron/issues/new/choose).
+Electron support has been deprecated and will be removed in the next major release.
 They claim their `net.request` is compatible with Node.js, but actually it isn't.
 These Got features are currently broken:

 - `options.retry` does not work (yet)
 - `options.timeout` has no effect (only `options.timeout.request` works; culprit: no `request.socket` property)